A Jack Blackjack Tudor Mystery

 "The main draw is high-spirited Jack, with his Bertie Woosterish commentary ('I don't know whether you have ever experienced such a sensation.
 There is something particularly unpleasant about being brought up short by a length of steel at the Adam's apple').
 Fans of offbeat Tudor mysteries will clamor for more."

 Death Comes Hot is published by Severn House; the UK edition was published on 30th September 2020, and the US edition followed on December 1st.

-The audio edition is available from the Reading House.
+The audio edition, read by Kris Dyer, is available from the Reading House.